Cooleyhighharmony

-Cooleyhighharmony is the debut studio album by American R&B group Boyz II Men, released on April 30, 1991, by Motown Records.
-The album was primarily written by Boyz II Men members Nathan Morris, Wanya Morris, and Shawn Stockman, and produced by Dallas Austin and the Characters.
-Its title pays tribute to the real-life Chicago high school, Cooley Vocational High School.
+Cooleyhighharmony is the debut studio album by American R&B group Boyz II Men.
+It was released on April 30, 1991, by Motown Records.
+Following their discovery by New Edition's Michael Bivins in 1989, the group recorded the album as a quartet after Marc Nelson's departure.
+It blended New Jack Swing with classic soul and doo-wop-inspired harmonies, a style described as "hip hop doo-wop," with production largely overseen by Dallas Austin and additional production from Troy Taylor and Charles Farrar of The Characters.
+Primarily written by its band members, Cooleyhighharmonys title pays tribute to the real-life Chicago high school, Cooley Vocational High School.